whatyouhide/gotham-contrib/README.md

 See [highlight/README.md](highlight/README.md) for additional info

+### xfce4-terminal

+Copy the file [xfce4-terminal/gotham.theme](xfce4-terminal/gotham.theme) to `/usr/share/xfce4/terminal/colorschemes/`

+Go into `Preferences > Colors > Presets` and the colorscheme Gotham should be in the list.
+The change of colorscheme is immediate.

 ## Contributing

 I'm more than happy to accept Pull Requests of any kind: bug fixes, support for